ViviFeathers/558Basic/README.md

 function.
 After cleaned the raw “all_type” data frame by using the “clean_data” function.
 I summarized the price statistics (mean, median, 25th and 75th percentile) across product type.
-Then I removed the missing values from rating and calculated the rating statistics (mean, median, 25th and 75th percentile) by product type as well, At the end, I stored the results into two data frames: `price_sum` and `rating_sum`.
+Then I removed the records with missing rating, and calculated the rating statistics (mean, median, 25th and 75th percentile) by product type as well, At the end, I stored the results into two data frames: `price_sum` and `rating_sum`.